Virtual Model Audit Rule Programs

 This CPE course is focused on how to address Model Audit Rule (MAR) annual and triennial compliance using the COSO frameworks (COSO 2013 and COSO ERM) and COBIT.

-This three-day CPE course is designed for compliance managers, controllers, CFO's and others who have the responsibility for the insurance organization's internal control framework used in the NAIC Model Audit Rule compliance efforts.
-We use examples tied to the seventeen COSO principles.
-We also refer to the various exhibits in the Financial Condition Examiners Handbook which drive the examination of your compliance activities.
+This five morning CPE course is designed for compliance managers, controllers, CFOs and others who have the responsibility for the insurance organization's internal control framework used in the NAIC Model Audit Rule compliance efforts.
+Examples are used which tie to the seventeen COSO principles.
+Reference is made to the various exhibits in the Financial Condition Examiners Handbook which drive the examination of compliance activities.

 Follow the below links for further detail information: